North Korea has notified Japan it plans to launch a satellite in the coming days

 TOKYO — North Korea on Monday notified neighboring Japan that it plans to launch a satellite in coming days, which may be an attempt to put Pyongyang's first military reconnaissance satellite into orbit.

-Japan's coast guard said the notice it received from North Korean waterway authorities said the launch window was from May 31 and June 11 and that the launch may affect waters in the Yellow Sea, East China Sea and east of the Philippines' Luzon Island.
+Japan's coast guard said the notice it received from North Korean waterway authorities said the launch window was from May 31 to June 11, and that the launch may affect waters in the Yellow Sea, East China Sea and east of the Philippines' Luzon Island.

 To launch a satellite into space, North Korea would have to use long-range missile technology banned by U.N.
 Security Council resolutions.
 Its past launches of Earth observation satellites were seen as disguised missile tests.